 When To Visit Arches National Park

-Winter is the best season to go since visitors flood the park from spring through fall.
+Winter is the best season to visit the National Park since visitors flood the park from spring through fall.
 If you must visit Arches during the summer, please practice patience and courtesy as lines into the park will be long and parking lots and trails will be crowded with people.

-Arches is an arid high desert landscape where the nights are cool and the days are warm to hot.
-The area features extreme elevation and temperature changes, sometimes over 40 degrees in a single day.
+Arches National Park is an arid high desert landscape where the nights are cool and the days are warm to hot.
+The area features extreme elevation gains and temperature changes, sometimes over 40 degrees in a single day.
 The summer temperatures can average 105 degrees!

 Be prepared for the desert and elevation by staying hydrated, wearing layers and protecting yourself from the sun with hats or sunscreen.